shuai-huang/OMR-SC/README.md

 end
 ```

 * Step 10) Exit `MATLAB`.
 Go the folder `omr_sc_src`, and reconstruct the final density maps.
-If you have access to a computer cluster, you can modify the following scripts to submit the jobs to the cluster so that they can be ran in parallel.
+If you have access to a computer cluster, you can modify the following scripts to submit the jobs to the cluster using the `qsub` command, so that the jobs can be run in parallel.
 ```
 ./run_job_main_noisy.sh
 ./run_job_main_noiseless.sh